CodetoDrum/statDIST/README.md

 Everything starts by generating samples to experiment with.
-The initial creation of this function was motivated by a desire to generate sampling distributions to actually *see* the concept in action.
+The initial creation of this function was motivated by a desire to generate sampling distributions to actually *see* the data sets used when putting the concept in action.

 The function is set so that any given sample within the resulting data frame contains unique samples from the hypothetical population